12 8 / 2013

 18 4 / 2013

-Anonymous asked: could you provide some insight into what the tutorial meetings are actually like? what would it be like for students who aren't very comfortable speaking out loud but love to write?
+Anonymous said: could you provide some insight into what the tutorial meetings are actually like? what would it be like for students who aren't very comfortable speaking out loud but love to write?

 Great question, anon!